 Made of hypoallergenic, latex-free food grade silicone, it adapts to help you hold most anything.
 The 100% silicone cuff can be passed from patient to patient and object to object with confidence, because it so easy to sterilize in the dishwasher or autoclave.

 - For use adapting to home rehab equipment

 Spinal Cord Injuries

-When Kerry, one of the designers of EazyHold, volunteered in assisting OTs at Northridge Hospitals Spinal Cord Rehabilitation Center she helped patients relearn to eat, paint, groom, and other activities of daily living.
+When Kerry, one of the designers of EazyHold, volunteered in assisting OTs at Northridge Hospitals' Spinal Cord Rehabilitation Center, she helped patients relearn to eat, paint, groom, and perform other activities of daily living.
 "The OTs would make cuffs on the fly for each of their client's individual needs because the ready-made fabric universal cuffs were not sanitary to distribute for use.
-They would use materials they had handy like tape, rubber bands, popsicle sticks, ace bandages, and velcro to make a quick adaptive cuff.
-But that too would become wet or dirty and difficult to keep clean.
+They would use materials they had handy, like tape, rubber bands, popsicle sticks, ace bandages, and velcro to make a quick adaptive cuff.
+But they also would become wet or dirty, and impossible to keep clean.
 For this reason, EazyHold is the only hygienic option."